-4) I-25 corridor from Las Vegas, NM to the Colorado border (pronghorn)
+4) I-25 corridor from Las Vegas, NM to the Colorado Border (pronghorn)

 This corridor likely represents a historic movement corridor that was disrupted when Interstate 25 was constructed.
-While no data has been collected on pronghorn movement across this landscape, linkage east and west of the interstate is expected to be minimal.
-Ownership on this landscape is largely private with some intermixed State Land Office property (Map 4).
+While no data has been collected on pronghorn and other ungulate movement across this landscape, linkage east and west of the interstate is expected to be minimal, as has been observed in Arizona (Bristow et al. 2013).
+Landownership on this landscape is largely private with some intermixed State Land Office property (Figure 6).
+The habitat includes mixed conifer-aspen forests, oak woodlands, and grassland mesas.